kamalshadi/mania/README.md

 The package exposes four functions listed below.

-* Running mania on a subject probtrackx results:
+* Running mania for a single subject's probtrackx results:

 ```
 -> mania_on_subject(study_path, number_of_streamlines_per_seed)
 ```
+> **Note:** <study_path> must point to a subject folder.
+Inside the subject folder, there should be a subfolder called "probtrackx" in which the results of probtrackx resides - see the sample_subject folder as an example.

-* Calculating confidence of network edges:
+* Calculating the confidence metric for the edges of a subject network:
 ```
 -> conf(study_path)
 ```